FedRAMP Releases Long Awaited High-Security Baseline, Privileged Identity Management Expected to Spike for Cloud

 The release of NIST SP800-53 Rev. 4 added increased requirements for securing privileged accounts to defend against Advanced Persistent Threats (APTs), in addition to the moderate baselines previously published.
 If federal agencies begin to move their high-security information into cloud-based services, they’ll need to manage, protect, and monitor privileged accounts just as they would in a traditional datacenter.

 Cloud services companies seeking approval from FedRAMP need to address the rigorous identification and authorization, and access control requirements in the baseline, which can be accomplished using a modern Privileged Account Security/Management solution.
 One such solution is the CyberArk PAM System.
 CyberArk’s Privileged Account Security solution supports cloud service providers Microsoft Azure and Amazon Web Services (AWS) out of the box, both as Infrastructure-as-a-Service (running CyberArk in a cloud environment) and Software-as-a-Service (protecting cloud-based privileged accounts).
 This solution allows both federal agencies the ability to easily protect, manage and monitor these cloud-based privileged accounts, and cloud-based companies to meet the new baseline requirements.

-Learn more about how CyberSheath can help secure your cloud-based services by requesting our Privileged Access Management service datasheet.
+Learn more about how CyberSheath can help secure your cloud-based services by visiting our Privileged Access Management service area.